You're reading docs for Nextly Alpha. APIs may change between releases.

 Recovery via corrective migrations

-The forward-only model means you don't roll back -- you write a new migration that fixes the previous one.
+migrate:down handles single-step rollback, but for production incidents the safer path is usually to roll forward -- write a new migration that fixes the previous one.
 Examples:

 • Accidentally added a NOT NULL column without a default and the deploy failed -> write a new migration that backfills the column then re-applies the constraint.